Psoriasis

 2. Antioxidant-Rich Fruits and Vegetables

-• Benefits: These foods are rich in vitamins A and C, which support skin health and immune function .
+Benefits: Rich in vitamins A and C, these foods help maintain skin health and support the immune system.

 3. Whole Grains and Fiber

-• Benefits: High-fiber, unrefined grains help maintain stable blood sugar levels and reduce systemic inflammation .
+Benefits: High-fiber grains help stabilize blood sugar and reduce systemic inflammation.

 4. Probiotics for Gut Health